derian-cordoba/homebrew-secure-keys/README.md

 ### Add this tap

-Fetch the formulae in this tap:
+Fetch the formula in this tap:

 ```bash
 brew tap derian-cordoba/secure-keys